nVIDIA (NVDA) Last Update 11/20/25

 BUSINESS SUMMARY

-While Nvidia is best known for its graphics processing units, which are essentially high-performance processor that generates realistic graphics for gaming on computers, the company expanded to several other large and important computationally-intensive areas.
-Nvidia's GPUs are now much sought after for workloads including artificial intelligence, autonomous driving, as well as cryptocurrency mining.
+While Nvidia is best known for its graphics processing units, which are essentially a high-performance processor that generates realistic graphics for gaming on computers, the company expanded to several other large and important computationally-intensive areas.
+Nvidia's GPUs are now much sought after for workloads including artificial intelligence, autonomous driving, and cryptocurrency mining.
 The company is a fabless semiconductor vendor, as it outsources its fabrication to specialized foundries.
 The company's products are now used in gaming, professional visualization, data center, and automotive markets.

 SOURCES OF VALUE